-Release Sites Needed
+Wildlife Release Sites Needed

 The Wildlife Rehabilitation Center is always looking for safe places to release hand-raised orphaned Cottontails, Raccoons, Opossums, Gray Squirrels and Mallards.
 These release sites need to be private land that is under your control.
-Release sites do not need to include dozens of acres and do not have to be strictly rural.
-Unfortunately urban lots and small suburban yards are not good environments for recently released wild animals.
+Release sites do not need to include dozens of acres and do not have to be strictly rural, however, urban lots and small suburban yards are not good environments for recently released wild animals.

 Raccoons and Opossums need mature deciduous woods with water near by, preferably with lots of oaks (raccoons love tasty acorns!).
 Gray Squirrels need similar habitats and a large suburban lot is sometimes suitable as well.
 Mallards need a large pond, lake or river, preferably with emergent and floating vegetation.